xoolive/traffic/docs/tutorial/generation.rst

             ax, color="#f58518"
         )

-Before any fitting we enrich the Traffic DataFrame with the features we might want to use to generate trajectories.
+Before any fitting, we enrich the Traffic DataFrame with the features we might want to use to generate trajectories.
 For example, instead of working with ``longitude`` and ``latitude`` values, we can compute their projection (``x`` and ``y`` respectively).